Today In History logo TIH

 Lee Devastates Union Army at Fredericksburg

-Confederate forces behind a stone wall at Marye's Heights repulsed fourteen successive Union assault waves at Fredericksburg, inflicting over 12,000 casualties on Ambrose Burnside's Army of the Potomac.
-The lopsided slaughter demoralized the North and cemented Robert E. Lee's reputation as the war's most formidable defensive commander.
+Confederate forces behind a stone wall at Marye's Heights repulsed fourteen successive Union assault waves at the Battle of Fredericksburg, inflicting over 12,600 casualties on Ambrose Burnside's Army of the Potomac while losing fewer than 5,000 men.
+Union soldiers charged uphill across open ground against entrenched defenders in one of the most lopsided defeats of the war.
+The slaughter devastated Northern morale and cemented Robert E. Lee's reputation as a defensive tactician capable of inflicting catastrophic losses on numerically superior forces.

 1864